EBIvariation/eva-pipeline/README.md

 * `--spring.batch.job.names`: The name of the job to run.
 At the moment it can be `load-genotyped-vcf`, `load-aggregated-vcf`, `annotate-variants` or `calculate-statistics`

 Individual steps can be skipped using one of the following.
-This is not necessary unless some input data has been already generated in previous runs for the same job.
+This is not necessary unless they are irrelevant for the data to be processed, or some input data was generated in previous runs of the same job.

-* `load.skip`
-* `statistics.create.skip`
-* `statistics.load.skip`
+* `statistics.skip`
-* `annotation.create.skip`
+* `annotation.skip`

 Other parameters are: